Hafsat Abiola

-Hafsat Olaronke Abiola-Costello, (21 August 1974) in Lagos, is a Nigerian human rights, civil rights and democracy activist, founder of the Kudirat Initiative for Democracy (KIND), which seeks to strengthen civil society and promote democracy in Nigeria.
-She is President of Women in Africa Initiative (WIA), an international platform for the economic development and support of African women entrepreneurs.
+Hafsat Olaronke Abiola-Costello, (born on 21 August 1974) is a Nigerian human rights, civil rights and democracy activist.
+She is the founder of the Kudirat Initiative for Democracy (KIND), which seeks to strengthen civil society and promote democracy in Nigeria.
+She is the President of Women in Africa Initiative (WIA), an international platform for the economic development and support of African women entrepreneurs.
 She is also one of the founders of Connected Women Leaders (CWL).

 Early life and education

-Abiola-Costello is the eighth child of Nigeria's uninaugurated president-elect, the late Chief Moshood Abiola and late Kudirat Abiola.
+Born in Lagos, Abiola-Costello is the eighth child of Nigeria's uninaugurated president-elect, the late Chief Moshood Abiola and late Kudirat Abiola.
 Her father, Moshood Abiola, was put in prison by the dictator Gen. Sani Abacha for treason after declaring himself president.
 The elder Abiola later died while in detention in 1998.
 Her mother was murdered during a demonstration for the release of her husband in 1996.
-In June 2018, President Muhammadu Buhari bestowed the title of Grand Commander of the Federal Republic (GCFR) on her father, late Chief Moshood Abiola, the supposed winner of the presidential election on June 12, 1993.
+In June 2018, President Muhammadu Buhari bestowed the title of Grand Commander of the Federal Republic (GCFR) on her father, late Chief Moshood Abiola, the winner of the presidential election on 12 June 1993.

 Abiola-Costello studied at Queens College, Yaba, Lagos and then Phillips Academy, Andover, Massachusetts where she graduated in 1992.
-She then studied for degree in Development Economics receiving a degree from Harvard College in 1996, and later earned her M.Sc. in International Development from Tsinghua University, Beijing.
+She then studied Development Economics receiving a degree from Harvard College in 1996, and later earned her M.Sc. in International Development from Tsinghua University, Beijing.

 Career

 Kudirat Initiative for Democracy (KIND)

-In honour of her mother's death, she founded KIND in 1997, with the aim of promoting the development of women as initiators of change through leadership and awareness programs.
-She is currently board president.
+In honor of her late mother, she founded KIND in 1997, with the aim of promoting the development of women as initiators of change through leadership and awareness programs.
+She is currently the board president.

-KIND is among the major organization that demanded for the reconsideration of the gender bill rejected by National Assembly of Nigeria (NASS).
+KIND is among the major organizations that demanded for the reconsideration of the gender bill rejected by National Assembly of Nigeria (NASS).
 A bill seeking the amendment of the section 26 (2a) of the Nigerian 1999 constitution; if passed, foreigners married to Nigerian women will be able to apply for Nigerian citizenship.
 The bill is also pushing for at least 35% of political party and appointive positions at the federal and state levels be filled by women, as well as many other issues related to women's rights.